whblondeau/gyre/finding_flotsam.md

 The priestess, staggering, staring at her spurting arm stumps, shrieked in unbelieving horror as Afya whirled and raced back up on deck.

-Thee _Ragfin_ was heaving to, neatly, blocks clattering and squealing, canvas snapping in the wind.
+The _Ragfin_ was heaving to, neatly, blocks clattering and squealing, canvas snapping in the wind.
 Afya raced to the rail, looked out, saw the Captain floundering grimly closer.
 Rahifa, a fast swimmer, had closed the distance to the ship.

 “Aloft!”
 Afya sang out.
 “The Shark!
 Where away?”